On determinant functors and $K$-theory: Strict

-which are natural and compatible with the associativity isomorphisms~\cite{fbtc}.
+which are natural and compatible with the associativity and unit isomorphisms~\cite{fbtc}.
 A tensor functor between braided (or symmetric) categorical groups is {\em symmetric} if it is also compatible with the braiding isomorphisms.
-A \emph{tensor natural transformation} $\alpha\colon F\r G$ is one which commutes with the comparison maps for multiplication.
-(Braided, symmetric) categorical groups, (symmetric) tensor functors and tensor natural transformations also form 2-categories.
+A \emph{tensor natural transformation} $\alpha\colon F\rr G$ is one which commutes with the comparison maps for multiplication.
+(Braided, symmetric) categorical groups, (symmetric) tensor functors and tensor natural transformations form $2$-categories.
+Actually, categories enriched in groupoids.
+Notice that the obvious forgetful $2$-functors

+are faithful in dimension $1$ and fully faithful in dimension $2$, i.e.~injective on tensor functors and bijective on tensor natural transformations.

 The {\em homotopy groups} of a (braided, symmetric) categorical group $\C{G}$ are,